Skip to content

 ATIKOKAN — The Ontario government plans to make improvements to an 80-year-old dam in the Atikokan area.

-The Wagita Bay concrete dam was one of numerous water control structures built in the 1940s to facilitate the draining and dredging of Steep Rock Lake.
+The Wagita Bay concrete dam was one of numerous water control structures built in the 1940s to facilitate the draining and dredging of Steep Rock Lake and the diversion of the Seine River.

 This was necessary to provide access to what was the richest undeveloped deposit of iron ore in North America at the height of the Second World War.

-According to the ministry, the investment is in response to past recommendations made by the province's Auditor General.
+According to the ministry, the investment in this dam and nine others across Ontario is in response to past recommendations made by the province's Auditor General.

 Gary Rinne